-Detailed guidelines for the following assignments are given in the appropriate Blackboard course units along with the materials for reading and learning.
-Assignments are due by Saturday midnight of the unit / week noted here; opening discussion posts are due by unit's midpoint (usually Wednesday); and responses to others' posts are due by Saturday.
+Assignments: Detailed guidelines for the following assignments are given in the appropriate Blackboard course units along with the materials for reading and learning.
+Assignments are due by Saturday midnight, end of the unit as week noted; opening discussion posts are due by unit's midpoint (usually Wednesday); and responses to others' posts are due by ending Saturday.

-- ALL assignments (including discussion board posts, even if they are late and you receive no credit points) must be submitted to pass the course. - Please do not submit assignments by email unless instructed to do so.
-Use the unit's submission link as provided. - Late assignment policy: Due dates are clearly given, and in general, late work is not accepted.
-In exceptional cases, when pre-arranged in collaboration with the instructor, late work may be accepted with loss of points. - Several assignments must also be submitted to the TK20 link (thus contributing to your professional portfolio). - Note that completion of a practice TEXES 150 School Librarian exam will be required for receiving credit for this course.
+- ALL assignments (including discussion board posts, even if they are late and you receive no credit points) must be submitted to pass the course. - Please do not submit assignments by email.
+Use the unit's submission link as provided.

+- Late assignment policy: Late work is not accepted except in exceptional cases when prearranged with the instructor.
+In such cases, late work may be accepted with loss of points. - The three Benchmark assignments must also be submitted to the TK20 link (thus contributing to your professional portfolio).
+Information will be given in relevant units. - Note that completion of a practice TEXES 150 School Librarian exam will be required for receiving credit for this course (15 points will be earned for completing the test).
 The test will require your physical attendance at a predetermined site, and details for locations and dates for the practice exam will be provided.